Stay Homas

-Stay Homas are a Spanish musical trio created as a result of the preventive lockdown to stop the spread of COVID-19 in spring 2020.
-There are three members in the group: Klaus Stroink (trumpet player in Buhos, Nil Moliner and Horny Section, and voice actor), Guillem Boltó (trombone player and singer in Doctor Prats) and Rai Benet (bass player in Buhos and Nil Moliner).
+Stay Homas is a Catalan musical trio created due to the preventive lockdown to stop the spread of COVID-19 in the spring of 2020.
+Its members are: Klaus Stroink (trumpet player in Buhos, Nil Moliner, and Horny Section, and voice actor), Guillem Boltó (trombone player and singer in Doctor Prats) and Rai Benet (bass player in Buhos and Nil Moliner).
 They became roommates in a flat in the Eixample district of Barcelona a few months before the pandemic outbreak.
-The band's name, Stay Homas, is a play on words with the expression “stay home”.
+The band's name, Stay Homas, comes from the English pandemic-era admonition to "stay home".

 History

 Early days

-Their first song, Confainament I, was uploaded to Benet's Instagram account on March 14, 2020.
-The following day, they released their second song, Confainament II, in Boltó's account.
+Their first song, Confination I, was uploaded to Benet's Instagram account on March 14, 2020.
+They released their second song, Confination II, in Boltó's account the following day.
 Their third one, Del confineo III, was uploaded to Stroink's profile.
-Given the rapid success of the songs, they decided to create social media accounts with the name of the band.
-Their songs, recorded in the balcony of their flat, use a humorous tone to talk about the preventive measures against COVID-19, life in self-isolation, and the feeling of frustration from not being able to leave the house.
+Given the rapid success of the songs, they decided to create social media accounts with the band's name.
+Their songs, recorded on the balcony of their flat, use a humorous tone to talk about the preventive measures against COVID-19, life in self-isolation, and the feeling of frustration from not being able to leave the house.
 Their songs combine different languages: Catalan, English, Spanish and Portuguese.

-The members of the band often invited other musicians to collaborate with them via mobile phone.
-Some of the cameos were Judit Neddermann, Sílvia Pérez Cruz, Macaco, Nil Moliner, Manu Chao, Oques Grasses, and Sr. Wilson.
+The band members often invited other musicians to collaborate with them via mobile phone.
+Judit Neddermann, Sílvia Pérez Cruz, Macaco, Nil Moliner, Manu Chao, Oques Grasses, and Sr. Wilson made cameo appearances.

 The quick spread of their music through social media made them known internationally.
-They were featured in several media outlets, such as The New Yorker, CNN or NPR.
-Their songs were covered around the world.
+They were covered by several media outlets, including The New Yorker, CNN, and NPR.
+Their songs became cover versions around the world.
 Michael Bublé, for instance, adapted Gotta be patient with Barenaked Ladies and Mexican singer Sofía Reyes.

 First releases

 In early June 2020, they released the song XXIX: Let it out, the last one before taking a break that coincided with the end of the lockdown in Spain.
 They recorded three of their songs in a studio and released an EP at the beginning of July, with the title Desconfination.
 The members of Stay Homas announced in an Instagram Live that their first concert (on July 31, 2020) was sold out in 10 minutes.
 Given their success, they decided to organize more concerts.

-In December 2020 they released their album Agua with Sony Music.
-Out of the twelve tracks, sis of them were adaptations of songs they had previously sung in their balcony, while the rest of them were new songs.
-Stay Homas kept the musical eclecticism, multiculturalism and multilingualism that had brought them to fame.
+In December 2020, they released their album Agua with Sony Music.
+Six of the twelve tracks were adaptations of songs they had previously sung on their balcony, while the rest were new.
+Stay Homas maintained the musical eclecticism, multiculturalism and multilingualism that had brought them fame.

-To celebrate their first anniversary and to get ready for their summer tour, Stay Homas released a second batch of songs in March 2021, ten in total.
-Again from their balcony, they kept their unique style, this time collaborating with Rita Payés, Juanito Makandé, Albert Pla and Rubén Blades.
+To celebrate their first anniversary and prepare for their summer tour, Stay Homas released a second batch of ten songs in March 2021.
+Again, from their balcony, they kept their unique style, collaborating with Rita Payés, Juanito Makandé, Albert Pla, and Rubén Blades.